admiswalker/cpm/README.md

   -b: Set base directory for the CPM environment. `CACHE_DIR`, `PACKS_DIR`, `BUILD_DIR`,
       `INST_WDIR`, `INST_PATH` and `ACV_DIR` are generated under base directory.
       (Default setting is `./cpm_env`)
-  -c: A flag to select whether only download installation requirements to cache and not
+  -i: A flag to select whether only download installation requirements to cache and not
       installing packages or not.
 This option can take `true` or `false` and the default setting is `false`.
   -p: A path to the package list.
 The default setting is `./packages_cpm.txt`.